Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Universal Samples

 \section{Universal Samples}

-We study combinations where the emulation is {\em universal}, that is, $F$ includes the set $M$ of all monotone non-decreasing functions of frequency.
-Interestingly, there are sampling probabilities that provide universal emulation for any $\boldsymbol{w}$: \begin{lemma}\cite{MultiObjective} Consider the probabilities $\boldsymbol{q}$ where the $i$th most frequent key has $q_i=\frac{1}{iH_n}$.
-Then a weighted sample by $\boldsymbol{q}$ is a universal emulator with overhead at most $H_n$. \end{lemma} \begin{proof} Consider a monotone non-decreasing $f$ with respective pps probabilities $\boldsymbol{p}$.
-By definition, for the $i$th most frequent key, $p_i = \frac{f(w_i)}{\|f(\boldsymbol{w}) \|_1} \leq \frac{1}{i}$.
-Therefore, $p_i/q_i \leq 1/i (i H_n) = H_n q_i$. \end{proof} This universal sampling, however, can not be implemented with small (polylogarithmic size) sketches.
-This because $M$ includes functions that require large (polynomial size) sketches such as thresholds ($I_{w\geq T}$ for some $T$) and high moments ($p>2$).
-We therefore aim for small sketches that provide universal emulation to a restricted $W$.
+In this section, we study combinations where the emulation is {\em universal}, that is, the set of functions $F$ includes all monotonically non-decreasing functions of frequencies.
+We denote the set of all monotonically non-decreasing functions by $M$.
+Interestingly, there are sampling probabilities that provide universal emulation for any frequency vector $\boldsymbol{w}$. \begin{lemma}\cite{MultiObjective} Consider the probabilities $\boldsymbol{q}$ where the $i$-th most frequent key has $q_i=\frac{1}{iH_n}$ ($H_n = \sum_{i=1}^n\frac{1}{i}$ is the $n$-th harmonic number).
+Then a weighted sample by $\boldsymbol{q}$ is a universal emulator with overhead at most $H_n$. \end{lemma} \begin{proof} Consider a monotonically non-decreasing $f$ with respective PPS probabilities $\boldsymbol{p}$.
+By definition, for the $i$-th most frequent key, $p_i = \frac{f(w_i)}{\|f(\boldsymbol{w}) \|_1} \leq \frac{f(w_i)}{f(w_1) + \ldots + f(w_i)} \leq \frac{1}{i}$ (note that for $j \leq i$, $f(w_i) \leq f(w_j)$).
+Therefore, $p_i/q_i \leq \frac{1}{i} (i H_n) = H_n$. \end{proof} This universal sampling, however, cannot be implemented with small (polylogarithmic size) sketches.
+This is because $M$ includes functions that require large (polynomial size) sketches such as thresholds ($I_{w\geq T}$ for some fixed $T$) and high moments ($p>2$).
+We therefore aim to find small sketches that provide universal emulation for a restricted $W$.

-For particular sampling probabilities $\boldsymbol{q}$ and frequencies $\boldsymbol{w}$ we consider the {\em universal emulation overhead} to be the overhead factor that will allow the sample to emulate weighted sampling with respect to $f(\boldsymbol{w})$ for any $f\in M$.
+For particular sampling probabilities $\boldsymbol{q}$ and frequencies $\boldsymbol{w}$ we consider the {\em universal emulation overhead} to be the overhead factor that will allow the sample according to $\boldsymbol{q}$ to emulate weighted sampling with respect to $f(\boldsymbol{w})$ for any $f\in M$ (the set of all monotonically non-decreasing functions):

+Interestingly, the universal emulation overhead of $\boldsymbol{q}$ does not depend on the particular $\boldsymbol{w}$. \begin{lemma} The universal emulation overhead of $\boldsymbol{q}$ is at most